vangohner/MinecraftClone/README.md

 java -jar app/build/libs/app.jar
 ```

+## World Saving

+Generated chunks are stored as simple binary files inside the `world/` directory
+and are automatically loaded on startup and saved on shutdown.

 This is only the first step toward a full clone.
 Future work will include richer rendering, input handling, world generation and more.